KinaUna/KinaUnaAzure/README.md

 Initially I added two servers, but to keep costs down I merged them back into one single api server.
 In principle, the api server could and should be separated into many more servers.
 This also means that I have done very little in terms of optimization.

+Documentation is sparse at this point, because I believe it improves learning if I have to think deeper and work harder when looking at old code, and experiencing unexpected results when updating code has taught me some valuable lessons.
+I think the time has come to add proper documentation, so this should improve steadily going forward.

 It is designed for deployment to Azure Web Apps, with SQL Server database for persisting data and Azure Blobs for images.
 SignalR is used for realtime updates.
 Generally I have tried to use DI to avoid tight coupling with these depencies, so it should be possible to use alternate solutions without too much work, but I haven't explicitly designed it for portability.